2005 Acura NSX Chassis

 FORGED ALLOY WHEELS

-To reduce unsprung weight, and provide the highest strength possible, the engineers specified forged-aluminum alloy wheels.
+Forged-aluminum alloy wheels reduce unsprung weight, and provide the highest strength possible.
 The result is a very light, seven-spoke wheel with the strength and impact resistance of a much heavier steel wheel.
-To enhance the look of the wheel for 2002, the NSX has a redesigned seven spoke design with a painted, then clear-coated finish.
-Wheel sizes have been increased from 7 x 16 to 7 x 17 in front and from 8_ x 17 to 9 x 17 in the rear.
+The NSX has seven- spoke wheels with a painted, then clear-coated finish.
+Wheel sizes are 7 x 17 in front and 9 x 17 in the rear.

 The resulting NSX-specific tires are remarkable, meeting all the high-performance targets the engineers established early in the program.